thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 }
 ```

-`ate` maintains our state for us when we do see the expected token:
+`ate` maintains our state when we see the expected token:

 ```rs
 fn ate(&mut self, token: Syntax) -> ControlFlow<()> {